-The Harold Wright Scholarship and the Sarah and William Holmes Scholarship, British Museum, London
+The Harold Wright Scholarship and The Sarah and William Holmes Scholarship

 Harold James Lean Wright (1885-1961), philanthropist, print dealer, collector, educator and scholar, from the offices of P&D Colnaghi in Bond Street, London, advised many of the major art institutions and private collectors in Australia and New Zealand on their acquisitions of fine art prints.
 From the 1950s he donated to the Baillieu Library some 3700 Old Master prints by artists including Rembrandt van Rijn, Albrecht Dürer, the van de Velde family and Jacques Callot, as well some 15 000 rare books focussing on the subject of the history of printing.